hudou95/hudou95.github.io/_pages/includes/others.md

-# 📈 Industry Applications
-- **Galaxy Generative AI Safety Evaluation Platform**, IIE, CAS, 2023-2025. \
-  We developed a comprehensive safety evaluation platform for evaluating LLMs in China.
-The platform leverages two representation learning techniques, including **Supervised Adversarial Contrastive Learning** (Hu et al., 2023a) and **Structured Probabilistic Coding** (Hu et al., 2023b), to achieve highly generalized and effective risk identification in generated content.
-It has generated over 100 automated risk reports for more than 60 mainstream LLMs in China, with detection performance significantly surpassing that of Google/OpenAI APIs.

-- **AI Cloud Interview Platform**, Ping An Life Insurance, 2021-2022.  \
-  We developed an AI interview platform for training recruitment and employee.
-The platform use multi-task learning techniques for efficient model training and inference, enabling better intent understanding and interview evaluation.
-It has supported over 20 million interviews, totaling 3.4 million hours, and provided annual support for 4.72 million recruitment interviews.

-- **Intelligent Visit Assistant Tool**, Ping An Life Insurance, 2021-2022.  \
-  We developed an AI-assisted visit tool for insurance sales.
-The tool leveraged the domain-specific pre-training technique **Variational Masked Autoencoder** (Hu et al., 2022) to enhance the language understanding capabilities of general PLMs for financial domain data.
-It has provided intelligent assistance and visit summaries for over 1 million agents during client interactions, achieving more than 10 million online client contacts annually.

 # 🎖 Honors and Awards
 - Beijing Outstanding Graduate, Beijing Municipal Commission of Education, 2025
 - CAS Presidential Scholarship - Special Prize (中国科学院院长特别奖), CAS, 2025